Skip to content

 Once accepted by the Comptroller, operational changes, monitoring studies and physical works outlined in the plans are being implemented by BC Hydro through Orders from the Comptroller under B.C.'s Water Sustainability Act.

-Click on the regions below to find the implementation information by hydroelectric facility:
+Select a region below to find the implementation information by hydroelectric facility:

-Reviews of Water Use Plan Orders
+Water Use Plan Order Reviews

 Starting in 2015, and occurring over the next 15 or more years, reviews will be undertaken of the activities that BC Hydro has performed to meet the intent of the Orders from the Comptroller.